TestFlask/testflask.github.io/pages/testFlaskWeaver.md

 * [TestFlaskAddin.Fody](https://www.nuget.org/packages/TestFlaskAddin.Fody/)

     This is a [Fody](https://github.com/Fody/Fody) addin for TestFlask to plug in to MS Build.
-This package needs to be referenced in order to enable TestFlask to be able to weave your methods.
+This package needs to be installed in order to enable TestFlask to be able to weave your methods.

+    You can install the package using nuget package manager inside Visual Studio or from the package manager console

+    > Install-Package TestFlaskAddin.Fody -Version 1.0.0

     When you install this package, a FodyWeaver.xml will be included in your project.
 You can enable by uncommenting or disable TestFlask by commenting TestFlaskAddin line using this xml file.